fritzy/SleekXMPP/docs/getting_started/muc.rst

-Whenever a user mentions our bot's nickname in chat, our bot will respond with a generic message resembling *"I heard that, user."* We do this by examining all of the messages sent inside the chat, and looking for the ones which contain the nickname string.
+Whenever a user mentions our bot's nickname in chat, our bot will respond with a generic message resembling *"I heard that, user."* We do this by examining all of the messages sent inside the chat and looking for the ones which contain the nickname string.

 First, we register an event handler for the :term:`groupchat_message`